thelivingdiamond/Chairloader/README.md

 ## Installation
 - Download the latest Release
 - Run ChairloaderModLoader.exe
-  - The mod manager will automatically install the DLL's and patch the game DLL if needed
+  - The mod manager will automatically install the DLLs and patch the game DLL if needed

 #### To Install Mods: